barlukh/barlukh/README.md

 Hi, I'm Boris, a Software Development student at <a href="https://www.hive.fi/en/" target="_blank">Hive Helsinki</a> (42 school).
 Welcome to my GitHub!<br>
 Feel free to explore my projects, and don’t hesitate to reach out — I’d love to connect!

-- 📖 Skills:
-  - Programming in C
-  - Learning basics of C++
-  - Programming in Python
-  - Raylib, Pygame and basics of GameDev